 The Group's financial statements have been prepared on a going concern basis under which an entity is considered to be able to realise its assets and satisfy its liabilities in the ordinary course of business.
 The Group has incurred losses from operations.
-As at 31 December 2018 the Group had \$6.9m of cash and cash deposits, which is sufficient to cover ongoing operating costs for the next 12 months from the date of signing the consolidated financial statements.
-Work has recommenced on the Group's Beetaloo Sub-basin asset, with the Group having entered Stage 2 of the work programme in August 2018, which has a Cost Cap of approximately A\$65 million.
-Costs above the Cost Cap would need to be financed by the Group in accordance with their 30% participating interest.
+As at 31 December 2019 the Group had \$13.1 million of cash and cash deposits, which is sufficient to cover ongoing operating costs for the next 12 months from the date of signing the consolidated financial statements.
+Work has recommenced on the Group's Beetaloo Sub-basin asset, with the Group having entered Stage 2 of the work programme in August 2018.
+Following the announcement on 7 April 2020, Falcon has an Overall Cost Cap of A\$263.8 million, costs above this would need to be financed by the Group in accordance with their 22.5% participating interest.
 Additional financing sources may be required to fund future developmental and exploratory drilling.
-Issuing equity securities to satisfy the Group may be unable to obtain necessary financing on acceptable terms.
+Issuing equity securities to satisfy the Group's financial requirements could cause substantial dilution to its existing shareholders in the future.
+Financing may be unavailable or the Group may be unable to obtain necessary financing on acceptable terms.
 There can be no assurances that the Group will be successful in completing an equity or debt financing, or a partial divestiture or farmout arrangement, or in achieving profitability.
-The consolidated financial statements do not give effect to any adjustments that would result if the Group was unable to continue as a going concern.